NicholaiStaalung/Mindy/README.md

-# Mindy - a Neural Network
+# Mindy

-A simple neural network - currently with only one hidden layer.
+A binary multilayer recurrent neural network - currently with only one hidden layer.

 This is a hobby project.
 It will be updated regularly, since its still under construction